eMetaboHUB-MAMA/mama-paper/paper/paper.md

 <!-- Data management at a lab scale -->
 ## Introduction

-The MAMA team is working in the framework of the creation of a national network and infrastructure: MetaboHUB.
+The MAMA team operates within the context of a national network and infrastructure known as "MetaboHUB".
 MetaboHUB is the French National Facility in Metabolomics & Fluxomics created in 2013.
 It aims at providing state-of-the-art tools, services and support in metabolomics and fluxomics to academic research teams and industrial partners in the fields of nutrition, health, agriculture and biotechnology [@rolin:hal-01002241].